jhpyle/docassemble/demo.md

   and labels: you just add an "image" value to the button item.
 ---
 code: |
-  case.plaintiff.gathering = True
-  if client.is_plaintiff and client not in case.plaintiff:
-    case.plaintiff.append(client)
-  if case.plaintiff.number_gathered() == 0:
-    case.plaintiff.appendObject(Individual)
-  while case.plaintiff.there_is_another:
-    case.plaintiff.appendObject(Individual)
-    del case.plaintiff.there_is_another
-  case.plaintiff.gathering = False
-  case.plaintiff.gathered = True
-comment: |
-  These seven lines of code ask all the necessary questions to gather the names of the plaintiffs in the case, when the user may not be a plaintiff.
----
-code: |
-  case.defendant.gathering = True
-  if client not in case.defendant and not client.is_plaintiff and \
-     client.is_defendant:
-    case.defendant.append(client)
-  if case.defendant.number_gathered() == 0:
-    case.defendant.appendObject(Individual)
-  while case.defendant.there_is_another:
-    case.defendant.appendObject(Individual)
-    del case.defendant.there_is_another
-  case.defendant.gathering = False
-  case.defendant.gathered = True
-comment: |
-  This code will ask the user if he or she is a defendant, so long as the user is not already a plaintiff.
-Then it will ask for the names of the defendants.
----
-code: |
-  people = [client]
-  people.extend(case.parties())
-  for indiv in people:
-    indiv.child.gathered
-comment: |
-  This code gathers the names of the children of all of the parties.
----
-code: |
   if client_has_injury and injury_in_jurisdiction and \
      statute_of_limitations_ok:
     client_has_standing = True